vtex/cm-rasa-poc/README.md

 Webhook URL looks like this: https://<temp_subdomain>.ngrok.io/webhooks/twilio/webhook

+If you want to try out the sandbox already set up, message 'join promised-cowboy' to +1 415 523 8886 on WA.

 ### Video showing training of a model locally

 This is not the final video, just one showing the dev flow to add a story and train a model: